-Awaji Puppet Theatre People trained in
+Awaji Puppet Theatre people trained in

 Domestic

-Kumamoto Prefecture Kiyowa Bunraku
+Kumamoto Prefecture Seiwa Bunraku

 Nagano Prefecture Ina Shiza(Kuroda Doll Preservation Society, Imada Doll Preservation Society, Waseda Doll Preservation Society, Furuta Doll Preservation Society)

-Kyoto Prefecture Wachi Doll Joruri Preservation Society
+Kyoto Prefecture Wachi Ningyo Joruri Preservation Society

 Awaji Puppet Theatre Training for puppeteers.